venkat-amballa/kefyi/taks_list.md

     - Giving details of the user in get method without proper authentication

 On
+2. Consolidate the json responses in a single file from configs

 ## Hiccups:
 1. Not able to add same product across multiple stores in products table.